-The History route is designed to equip all trainees to teach National Curriculum History across key stages 3 and 4 and to A Level.
+The History route is designed to equip all trainees to teach history across at Key stages 3 and 4 and at post 16

 The subject specific element of the course is delivered at our Bognor Regis Campus.
-The Teaching History modules are complemented by a Professional Studies programme, which is also based at Bognor Regis.
+The subject specific sessions are complemented by a Professional Studies programme, which is also based at Bognor Regis.

 If you meet the entry requirements, you will be invited for an interview at Bognor Regis.
 All successful applicants will have to obtain clearance from the Disclosure and Barring Service (DBS) and complete a satisfactory Medical Declaration before commencement of the course.